asciinema/asciinema-player/src/parser/README.md

-If the recording was created in a terminal configured with character encoding other than UTF-8 then `encoding` option should be used to specify matching encoding to use when decoding text:
+If the recording was created in a terminal configured with character encoding other than UTF-8 then `encoding` option should be used to specify matching encoding to be used when decoding text:

 ```javascript
 AsciinemaPlayer.create({